Configuring Users

 Security Officer | Can perform the following operations in the Veeam Host Management web UI:

-To add a new user, perform the following steps:
+To create a new user, perform the following steps:

-- Log in to the Veeam Host Management web UI.
+- Log in to the Veeam Host Management web UI as a Host Administrator.

-- In the main menu, click Users and Roles.
+- In the management pane, click Users and Roles.

 - Click Add.